OmarJuarezG/PostgreSQL-R/README.md

 ![Query output](/AnswerQuestion9.PNG)

-10. How many films were returned in time, late or never returned? (*by Okoh Anita in freeCodeCamp with modification*)
+**Question 9:** How many films were returned in time, late or never returned? (by Okoh Anita in freeCodeCamp with modification)

 ```sql
 SELECT
 	returned_days.return_description                    AS return_description,